At a glance

 Working in a group can be hard, especially for kids who have a tough time understanding other people’s point of view or struggle with social cues.
 Help your child learn to work with others by acting out the various situations and breaking them down, including disagreements among group members.

 Your tween can practice saying things like, “Let’s look at the pros and cons of each idea,” or “Here’s why I think this will work.”

 Holding back on what they want to say can be hard for tweens.
 Kids who have attention issues or trouble with working memory may interrupt because they’re afraid they’ll lose their train of thought.
 You can give tweens tricks to remember their last thought.
 These can include keeping “code words” in mind, jotting down a quick note, or even sending themselves a text.

 Practice fast-paced conversations with your middle-schooler.
 For example, what’s the best way to introduce new ideas?
 What about: “I like what you said.
 You know what it made me think of?”

-Getting together with friends may not be as hard as settling on a actual plan.
+Getting together with friends is fun, but it may be hard to settle on an actual plan.
 Often, tweens get stuck on what they want to do and have a hard time compromising.
-Here, it's helpful to brainstorm a variety of things your middle-schooler likes to do.
+Here, it’s helpful to brainstorm a variety of things your middle-schooler likes to do.
 Then, practice conversations that go easily and ones that don’t.